-In Alberta, the culmination of the history of species at risk/habitat law can be found in the Wildlife Act.
-This is the primary provincial law governing species and species at risk.
-Alberta is one of seven Canadian jurisdictions that have not yet enacted dedicated endangered species legislation.
+In Alberta, the Wildlife Act was historically focused on game species; however, as it evolved through time, it became more relevant for the management of other species as well.
+Today, this is the primary provincial law governing species and species at risk.
+Unfortunately, despite this Act, Alberta is one of seven Canadian jurisdictions that have not yet enacted dedicated endangered species legislation.
 Rather, in order to comply with the requirements that came with joining the National Accord for the Protection of Species at Risk, Alberta simply changed sections of the existing Wildlife Act to add rules for the designation and protection of endangered species.

 One important provision in the Wildlife Act is Section 36(1) which is a prohibition against willfully molesting, disturbing or destroying the house, nest, or den of an endangered animal.